-Join Justin Seeley for an in-depth discussion in this video Permanently deleting your LinkedIn account, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Permanently deleting your LinkedIn account, part of Learning LinkedIn (2015).

 - There may come a time when you realize that LinkedIn either isn't for you or you're just not getting what you want out of it.
 If that's the case or maybe you just don't have time to deal with it anymore, you may want to permanently remove your LinkedIn account.
 It's actually probably better not to have a LinkedIn account than to have one that's left stagnant for several years.
 So my recommendation is to simply remove it.
 If you do want to remove your account, it's actually pretty simple to do so.
 The first thing I would recommend you doing is going up here, going down to the Privacy & Settings section and clicking Manage.
 It may ask you to sign in.
 And again if it does, that's okay.